Skip to content

 2. Extension traits — For error transformation with automatic logging.

-3. Public error interface — The LoreError enum exposed to API consumers.
+3. Public error interface — The LoreError enum exposed to API consumers (legacy; see section 4).

-4. EventError trait — Translates internal errors to public errors.
+4. EventError trait — Translates internal errors to public errors (legacy; see section 4).

 1. Defining error types